Cray-HPE/docs-csm/operations/network/customer_accessible_networks/ipv6_configuration_guide.md

    See [`cray-site-init` updates](../../../RELEASE_NOTES.md#csi-patch-csm-ipv6) for a detailed description of the `csi patch csm ipv6` options.

-## Network Configuration
+## Network configuration

 The CSM Automatic Network Utility (CANU) will automatically generate configuration with IPv6 support enabled when supplied an SLS file with IPv6 entries.

-Please refer to the [CSM Automatic Network Utility](../management_network/canu/index.md) documentation for more information on network configuration generation and validation.
+See the [CSM Automatic Network Utility](../management_network/canu/index.md) documentation for more information on network configuration generation and validation.

 CANU only generates the networking configuration required by CSM, it does not configure any routes out of the spine switches to site networks.
 External connectivity can configured by means of a CANU custom configuration file.
 There are many ways in which external connectivity can be achieved and discussing these options is beyond the scope of this document.
-Please see [Connect to the CMN and CAN](./Connect_to_the_CMN_CAN.md) for some suggestions and consult your networking team to design the best solution for your site.
+See [Connect to the CMN and CAN](./Connect_to_the_CMN_CAN.md) for some suggestions.
+Administrators are encouraged to consult their site networking team, in order to design the best solution for the site.

-## Configure Services
+## Configure services

 Several CSM services can be configured to use IPv6.